![]() |

 believe these two factors may be the cause of her circling.
 Since she's been on

-PLAY the other day.
+antibiotics her circling is diminished and she actually tried to play the other day.
 Foster mom was wiping her feet off and she grabbed the towel

 and shook it!
 So there is hope.
 She is in good hands now and is making a little